jlafer/plugin-device-monitoring/README.md

 Similarly, the client application depends on one environment variable, `REACT_APP_SERVERLESS_URI`.
 For this, the project contains a sample environment file, `.env.sample`, in the root folder.
 Again, it should be copied to `.env` for editing with the correct values.
 The value can be obtaied once the Serverless function has been deploed to the Twilio Serverless platform with the Serverless Toolkit.
 Note that this file provides so-called "React environment variables" whose names must start with the string, `REACT_APP_`.

 The `DeviceMonitoringPlugin` namespace within the `attributes` property of the Flex configuration object is used to configure the plugin.
+The plugin monitors a handful of voice call quality metrics and goes into a warning condition when any of their values exceed the configured threshold value.
+At the end of the call, there are three configuration properties (`shortCallThreshold`,`endedInWarningIsTrigger`, `warningDurPctThreshold`) that determine whether an alert should be raised.
+Alerts can be triggered client-side (i.e., notify the agent) and/or an action can be taken server-side (e.g., raise an SNMP alarm).

 ```bash
   DeviceMonitoringPlugin: {